gomorpheus/morpheus-vault-plugin/README.md

 A Version 1.0.0 video demo of the Cypher plugin provider can be found here: https://d.pr/v/i5k5MS. **In version 1.2.0 and above use the “vault” mountpoint instead of “hashicorpVault”**

-Further updates will be discussed on the community post here: https://discuss.morpheusdata.com/t/hashicorp-vault-cypher-plugin/416

 #### Credentials

 Once the plugin is loaded in the environment.
 Vault Becomes available in `Infrastructure -> Trust -> Services`.

-When adding the integration simply enter the URL of the Vault Server (no path is needed just the root url) and the token with sufficient enough privileges to talk to the secrets kv API.
+When adding the integration simply enter the URL of the Vault Server (no path is needed just the root url) and the token with sufficient enough privileges to talk to the secret Engine API.

-This is the official Morpheus plugin for interacting with HashiCorp Vault.
-Currently this Plugin only implements a Cypher provider, however it can be extended to be a Credentials provider within the future.
+If a URL or Token is not provided in the credentials integration then they will be taken from the Plugin settings if available.
+After configuring the URL and Token choose a Secret Engine technology to use and optionally configure the Secret Engine Mountpoint and Secret Path Suffix.
+If Secret Engine Mountpoint and Secret Path Suffix are left blank, then credential secrets using the integration will be saved into the default engine mountpoint and "morpheus-credentials" path.
+For KV Version 1 and KV Version 2 engines the default engine mountpoint will be "secret".

+#### Further info
+Further updates will be discussed on the community post here: https://discuss.morpheusdata.com/t/hashicorp-vault-cypher-plugin/416 and documentation included within the official Morpheus documentation.

 ### Contributing
 Please feel free to extend/add-to this plugin via pull requests.